thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

       make deb-pkg -j 4

 #.
-Copy the three resulting *.deb* files to the target machine and install
+Copy the three resulting *.deb* files from $SOF_WORKSPACE to the
-   them.
+   target machine and install them.

    .. code-block:: bash